 longer bio:

-Zach Nader is a Brooklyn-based artist who improvises structures to create friction and versions of mimetic rituals around ideas of home, memory, and play.
-He often alters and interrupts photographic information in an inquiry-based practice, investigating the feedback loop between images and our physical world.
+Zach Nader is a Brooklyn-based artist who improvises structures to create friction and versions of rituals around ideas of home, memory, and play.
+Through the altering and interruption of photographic information in an inquiry-based practice, he investigates the feedback loop between images and our physical world.
 Treating all physical objects as a potential screen through which images may pour and stick, Nader reprograms images through a variety of techniques, including digital-image rendering, painting, sculpture, and drawing.